dev-ameyjoshi/Ecommerce_page/README.md

 # Ecommerce_page
-This is a practice page for creating a ecommerce website.
+This is a practice page for creating an Ecommerce website.